chappy84/google-analytics-server-side/README.markdown

 	$gass->setAccount('UA-XXXXXXX-X')
 		 ->createPageView();

+The class constructor accepts an optional associative array parameter of available configuration options.
+These are as follows:

+ignoreBots\*: Whether or not to ignore web trawling bots and spiders (boolean default false) cachePath\*: Directory to cache the bot list in (string default null)
+cacheBotsFilename: Filename of the bot list saved in the cache dir (string default bots.csv)
+cacheTimeout: Time (seconds) between refreshes of the bots list (integer default 2592000 - 1 Month)
+curlOptions: extra options to pass to Curl, same as parameter passed to curl_setopt_array (array default array())

+These options can also be set individually by the method setOption, or in one go with the method setOptions

+*if ignoreBots is set to true, cachePath must be set to an existing writable directory

-The User Agent, Server Name, Remove Address, Document Path, Document Referer, Charset and Cookies are all set automatically without any method calls being required by the developer.
-However, the following methods are available to set these variables and should be called before the createPageView/createEvent method to save the Page View / Event :
+The User Agent, Server Name, Remote Address, Document Path, Document Referer, Google Analytics Version, Accepted Language and Cookies are all set automatically without any method calls being required by the developer.
+However, the following methods are available to set these variables and should be called before the createPageView/createEvent method to save the tracking information:

+	setVersion
+	setAcceptLanguage
 	setUserAgent
 	setServerName
 	setRemoteAddress
 	setDocumentPath
 	setDocumentReferer
-	setCharset
 	setCookies

-On top of this there are also set methods to alter the default values for the Google Analytics tracker version, the accepted language, the Google Analytics account, the page title and the event.
+On top of this there are also set methods to alter the default values for the Google Analytics account, the page title, document charset and the event.
 These are available via the following methods:

-	setVersion
-	setAcceptLanguage
 	setAccount
 	setPageTitle
-	setEvent*
+	setCharset
+	setEvent**

-*setEvent is not required if arguments are provided to createEvent.
+**setEvent is not required if arguments are provided to createEvent.
 get methods are also provided for all of the above.
 All methods but get methods allow chaining for ease of use.

+When using the functionality to not track requests from web trawling bots and spiders you have the option to set the list of bots yourself via the method setBots.
+This required an associative array in the following format:

+"Bot Name" => "Bot User Agent"

 LICENSE
 -------